dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 **Jitters** Applications assembled just in time by AI - brings the ability to deliver a feature a user asked for unforeseen by the developers, without any software release lifecycle

-**Stucks** Units of innovation - either open and needing to be done or resolved and usable in jitters.
+**Stucks** Units of innovation - either open and needing to be done or resolved and usable in Jitters.
 Represented as NFTs and can be funded and traded.
-They are the target of attribution payments calculated by Attribution.
+They are the target of attribution payments calculated by Ambient Attribution.

-**Stuck NFT** A Stuck that was considered important enough to expend gas on an ethereum compatible chain to turn it into an NFT which can be funded and traded
+**Stuck NFT** A Stuck that was considered important enough to expend gas on an ethereum compatible chain to turn it into an NFT which can be funded and traded.

 **The Stucks Loop** The innovation process where things that are stuck are turned into NFTs and worked on in a distributed fashion, and funded in a distributed way.
 Ambient Attribution disperses usage payments to the Stucks that the Jitter consumed to deliver value.

-**AINode** An AI capable node - each blockchain object is natively AI capable - this is the atomic unit of composition to assemble jitters

-**Artifact** The name for the blockchain framework we have developed that supports running AINodes with compute resources such as cpu, gpu, storage, networking, and consensus.
+**Artifact** The name for the blockchain framework we have developed that supports running AI enhanced blockchain objects with compute resources such as cpu, gpu, storage, networking, and consensus.
 It also provides side effect abilities to interface with external systems.
-It is that which the AI leaves behind.
+It is the permanent memory left behind by the impermanent AI.

 **HAL** This is the name of the AI assistant that the Dreamcatcher presents as the primary means of intelligent interaction.
 All the resources of the Dreamcatcher are accessed via HAL.

-**Pricing Model** A fair and transparent AI system that computes the price of any consumption or trade based on a personalized comprehensive analysis of the value generated based on the transaction.
+**Pricing Model** The price setting algorithm.
+A fair and transparent AI system that computes the price of any consumption or trade based on a personalized comprehensive analysis of the factors involved.

-**Ambient Attribution** A fair and transparent AI system that allocates payments to contributors within the Innovation Network based on a comprehensive analysis of their involvement in generating the payment.
+**Ambient Attribution** The disperal of revenue algorithm.
+A fair and transparent AI system that allocates payments to contributors within the Innovation Network based on a comprehensive analysis of their involvement in generating the payment.